Irish Soda Bread

 DIRECTIONS:

-• Bake about 50 minutes or until tester inserted into the center comes out clean.
-Cool bread in skillet for 10 minutes.
-Turn out onto a cooling rack to cool completely.
+• Bake for 25-30 minutes or until a cake tester stuck into the center comes out clean.

 NUTRITION: